sodqwq/ecs179_final_project_winter_2024/README.md

 **Summarize the key findings from your gameplay tests.**

+"We definitely need to fix the bugs – they can really mess up the game experience.
+Also, let’s make the levels more exciting!
+Instead of just using spikes everywhere, we could add some cool traps like falling apples or spikes that change size.
+That way, the game isn’t just harder, it’s more fun too.
+Plus, if we vary the difficulty levels, the game will be enjoyable for everyone, whether they're beginners or pros."

 ## Narrative Design

 During map design stage, we decide to bring different map style into the game to keep our player fresh whenever they entered a new level.
 Thus we used different background to provide different feelings.